Casino mogul Steve Wynn resigns amid sex misconduct claims

-LAS VEGAS – Casino mogul Steve Wynn resigned Tuesday as chairman and CEO of Wynn Resorts amid sexual misconduct allegations.
+LAS VEGAS – Facing investigations by gambling regulators and allegations of sexual misconduct, billionaire casino mogul Steve Wynn has stepped down as chairman and CEO of the resorts bearing his names.

 Continue Reading Below

+The Las Vegas-based Wynn Resorts in a statement said Wynn's resignation Tuesday was effective immediately.
+It came less than two weeks after The Wall Street Journal reported that a number of women said Wynn harassed or assaulted them and that one case led to a $7.5 million settlement.

-"In the last couple of weeks, I have found myself the focus of an avalanche of negative publicity," Wynn said in a written statement Tuesday.
+"In the last couple of weeks, I have found myself the focus of an avalanche of negative publicity," Wynn said in a written statement.
 "As I have reflected upon the environment this has created — one in which a rush to judgment takes precedence over everything else, including the facts — I have reached the conclusion I cannot continue to be effective in my current roles."

-The Wall Street Journal reported Jan.
-26 that a number of women said Wynn harassed or assaulted them and that one case led to a $7.5 million settlement.

-The Las Vegas billionaire has vehemently denied the allegations, which he attributes to a campaign led by his ex-wife.
+Wynn has vehemently denied the report's allegations, which he attributes to a campaign led by his ex-wife.
+An attorney for Elaine Wynn has denied that she instigated the news report.

-Last month, Wynn resigned as finance chairman of the Republican National Committee.
+Wynn now faces investigations by gambling regulators in Nevada and Massachusetts, where the company is building a roughly $2.4 billion casino just outside Boston.
+The company earlier said a committee of independent directors would investigate the allegations that surfaced Jan.
+26.

+At least one shareholder filed a lawsuit Wednesday against Wynn Resorts.
+Norfolk County Retirement System, a minor stakeholder, accused Wynn and the board of the directors of breaches of fiduciary duties.
+The lawsuit, filed in Nevada district court, accuses the board of directors of "turning a blind eye and disregarding a sustained pattern of sexual harassment and egregious misconduct by Mr. Wynn."
+The suit seeks redress from the injury and losses sustained by the company as a result of Wynn's actions.

 Continue Reading Below